jahorne/AcrossLiteToText/README.md

 More XWord Info core functionality will be moved to Open Source over time.

+News: David Park has published a [JavaScript program with similar capabilities](https://github.com/david-j-park/puz2js).
+Check it out.

 **PLEASE RESPECT THE COPYRIGHTS ON PUBLISHED CROSSWORDS.**

 You need permission from the rights holders for most public and for all commercial uses.